patchfx/patchfx.github.io/_posts/2020-05-29-save-and-load-game-data-in-godot.markdown

 about.

 I'll be using Godot 3.2.1 for this tutorial and writing the code in GDScript.
-We aren't really using any features in the engine that are likely to change, so if you're on a earlier or later version the code should still work.
+We aren't using any features in the engine that are likely to change, so if you're on an earlier or later version the code should still work.
-In fact, I've been using the same code in my games since version 2, without any changes.
+I've been using the same code in my games since version 2, without any changes.

 We will be structuring our game data using a GDScript dictionary and serializing it to JSON.
 We will then read